 The occasional sportsman-like gesture counterbalances questionable actions such as the bus attack.
 Even here though, McGregor managed to preemptively create PR hype for a fight he knew he’d have to take at some point.
 Unlike Jon Jones whose out-of-the-cage actions caused sponsors to drop faster than his opponents, McGregor walks a line just fine enough to keep the interest of third party backers.
 Of course, more unsettling allegations still need answering.

 For the UFC and his partners alike, McGregor is a cash cow.
 On the one hand, the UFC will admonish him, on the other pepper footage of his antics into their marketing.

 As such, McGregor has become a social influencer, receiving brand sponsorship from global household names such as fast food giant Burger King, who accompanied him on a private jet in an Instagram post.

 Other interests include August McGregor Clothing line and ‘McGregor Fast’, a fitness bootcamp which appeals directly to those who follow him for his physique.
 Given one of the most popular categories on Instagram is health and fitness, using the platform to develop new business strategies in this way is extremely savvy.

 Staying relevant: evolving your brand

 Brands which fail to adapt typically lose in the end.
 You have to move with the times.
 You have to stay relevant.
 McGregor is a master at this, evolving his brand with Darwinian conviction.

 Yes, he perpetually craves the spotlight.
-And, yes, in doing so, he flirts with overexposure.
-Gold watches, flash cars and the recent bad-boy antics do indeed threaten his status as a hero of his people.
-So, rather than fanning the flames of burn-out, he successfully turns the cooker down a notch or two just at the right time.
-Overexposure quickly cools into eager anticipation.
+And, yes, in doing so he flirts with overexposure.
+Gold watches, flashy cars and recent bad boy antics threaten his status as a hero of his people.